 Reason 1: Your fiddle leaf fig is in the wrong container.

-If you bought your fiddle leaf fig from the store, it probably came in a cheap plastic container.
+If you bought your fiddle leaf fig from the store, it probably came in a cheap plastic container that is probably too small.
 If this is the case, you’ll want to move it to a new pot right away.

 Why is my fiddle leaf fig dying?
 Reason 2: It’s in the wrong area of your house.